-Do a google search for how to make venison or deer bacon and what you’ll find is definitely not bacon, they’re basically recipes for a sort of spiced meat loaf made with pork.
+Do a google search for how to make venison or deer bacon and what you'll find is definitely not bacon.
+Most venison bacon recipes are basically a sort of spiced meat loaf made with pork.
 Calling something like that bacon, to me, is a joke.
 Ground meat is not bacon.
 Period.

 I think the reason people don't make more venison bacon is probably that a lot of hunters grind the cuts that I describe here, but also because people are scared of it being gamey, or fatty.
 We'll get to that.

 Whole animals came in the restaurants I worked at.
 With every delivery, we'd stockpile certain cuts.
 Here and there, I'd get to put goat, lamb, and venison bacon on the menu, "bacons" I'd never heard of before.
 They were all delicious, in some ways even better than pork for certain preparations for the richer flavor, and lighter fat content.
 Eventually, I got to take part in the curing and smoking process, and you bet I took notes.

 Before I get into the recipe, I've been getting a few specific comments on this, so, let me address a few things.